-Students are required to demonstrate proficiency or complete courses in the study of a foreign language through 203.
+Students are required to demonstrate proficiency or complete courses in the study of a foreign language through level 3, FREN/ITAL/SPAN/PORT 203.
 Certain majors may require additional levels.
-In the Department of Romance Studies students can satisfy their foreign language requirement and pursue higher levels of language study in French, Italian, Portuguese and Spanish.
+In the Department of Romance Studies, students can satisfy their foreign language requirement and pursue higher levels of study.

-Placement is determined by the student’s score on a College Board SAT Subject Test, the Advanced Placement Test in a foreign language (taken at the completion of language study in high school), or the appropriate placement test as determined by the department.
+Placement can be determined by a score on the SATII Subject Test, AP exam, IB exam, or the appropriate departmental placement test.
 Regardless of placement, continuous enrollment, beginning in the first semester, is required until the Foundations foreign language requirement is completed.

 - Students who place into level 204 of their high school foreign language have satisfied the Foundations foreign language requirement and will receive placement (PL) but no credit hours for 203.

 - Students who place beyond 204 are awarded placement (PL) but no credit hours for 203 and 204.

 - Students who elect to study a new foreign language must complete through 203 of that language.

 Language Placement Exam Details

 Language Requirement and Placement for Native and Experiential Speakers of a Foreign Language